 Ever inventive, the growers are reportedly turning to a solution that involves packaging the smoke-exposed cannabis to be used in concentrated form for oils or vape pens.
 This process of extraction rids some, though not all, of the impurities.

 Many cannabis farmers are testing their damaged crops now to determine whether or not it’s worth the expense to clean up the plants for the market.
 If damaged crops fail quality testing, they are often used to create the distillate used for making concentrates.
-It’s a safe way to salvage a crop.
+It’s considered a safe way to salvage a crop.

 Cannabis marketing teams will need to concentrate on making quality control as transparent and public as possible moving forward.
 Purchase increases have been observed immediately after an event that can cause product contamination, either to ‘stock up’ or to support disaster victims, but eventually possible wildfire contamination could affect product sales without effective marketing of good cannabis quality control.